 - Single Pulse

 - Continuous Pulse

-All three methods including DC require pulsed current drive to the LED under test.
+All methods including DC require pulsed current drive to the LED under test.
 Typical pulse specifications for each method might be:

 |Method||Typical Pulse Width||Needed Rise Time||Delivered Power|